minoobeyzavi/Transpara/AIT/README.md

 A – is a “shift” number if more than one of these files exists for a day, it will have B, C, D, etc.

+2 different analyzers measuring the same stream.
+They might aslo add a virtual stream into analyzers.

 RON - Research Octane Number</br>
 MON - Motor Octane Number

 G, H6 & 7 report files are measurements from normal monitoring of gasoline stream.
 QC is for when they switch in once a day to measure the stream.
 H7 is automated & QC is human-entered.
 Limits for MON & RON are +/- 0.1 for the deviation.
 Limits for T50 are +/- 5 degrees.
+T10 means 10%.
+If MSR is less than 1, we're confident that results are valid; green line.
+Between 1 and 2 is yellow line; above 2, red line.

+Transference Value - Analyzer validation against a standard sample.
+This is the most important value to look at.